Suppression of spinodal instability by disorder in an athermal system: Experimental Results

 Thermal hysteresis implies discontinuity in free energy and discontinuity in entropy at the transition points.
 Therefore, this transition can be termed as `zeroth-order' \cite{Bar_prl18, Catastrophe_theory}.
-The analytic continuation of free energy beyond the expected transition point (where the free energy of two phases intersect) enlarge the lifetime of metastable state \cite{binder_rpp, Catastrophe_theory}.
+The continuation of free energy beyond the expected transition point (where the free energy of two phases intersect) enlarge the lifetime of metastable state \cite{binder_rpp, Catastrophe_theory}.
 Consequently, the metastable state act like an equilibrium state and the transition becomes athermal.
 Such continuation breaks at the limit of stability due to the essential singularity of spinodal points.
-At these points, the relaxation time of the metastable state expects to diverge \cite{Analytic_continuation}.
+At these points, the relaxation time of the metastable state is expected to diverge \cite{Analytic_continuation}.
+The detailed mean-field free energy formalism of thermally driven hysteretic transition has been discussed in Appendix \ref{App:Free_energy}.